fedi-e2ee/public-key-directory-specification/Specification.md

 This message **MAY** be sent out-of-band to the Public Key Directory without the Fediverse server's involvement.

+BurnDown support is optional.
+Public Key Directory servers will announce its support via [the /api/info](#get-apiinfo) endpoint.

 `Fireproof` is only intended to prevent `BurnDown` (which the instance hosting the Actor may perform without a valid signature from the same Actor).
 It does not prevent users from having no valid public keys (i.e., if someone issues a `RevokeKeyThirdParty` against their only trusted public key.)